US spy plane escorted by Russian fighter jet over the Pacific: report

 An RC-135 U.S. strategic reconnaissance aircraft was escorted by a MiG-31 fighter jet over the Pacific Ocean, the Russian Defence Ministry said Friday, according to reports.

+The precise date of the encounter was not mentioned in the report and details of the incident seemed similar to an incident reported last week.

-The U.S. aircraft was escorted along the coast of the Kamchatka Peninsula, TASS news agency reported, according to Reuters.
+The TASS news agency reported, according to Reuters, that a U.S. aircraft was escorted along the coast of the Kamchatka Peninsula.
 The plane was not in violation of Russia's borders, the report said.

+The U.S. Department of Defense said it was looking into the matter when reached by Fox News.

-The reported act of aggression comes at a time that tension between Washington and Moscow seems to be nearing a boiling point.
+Tension between Washington and Moscow seems to be nearing a boiling point.
 President Biden on Thursday signed an executive order declaring a "national emergency" over the threat from Russia, and his administration slapped new sanctions on the country.
 The U.S. Department of State also said it was expelling 10 officials from Russia’s bilateral mission.

 BIDEN INVITES RUSSIA TO A SUMMER SUMMIT IN EUROPE AMID SANCTIONS